Affine Hecke algebras and quantum symmetric pairs: The organization

 In Appendix \ref{chap:lengthformula} we establish a formula for the dimension of generalized Schubert varieties of certain finite and affine types in a symmetrized fashion.
 We further deduce new length formulas of finite and affine classical Weyl groups as an application.

 {\bf Notations.} We shall denote $\NN = \{ 0,1,2,\ldots \}$.
 For $a,b\in\ZZ$, we let

 be the integer intervals.
 We define similarly integer intervals $(a..b]$ and $(a..b)$.

 {\bf Acknowledgments.} We thank the following institutions whose support and hospitality help to facilitate the progress and completion of this project: East China Normal University, Institute of Mathematics at Academia Sinica, and University of Virginia.
 Z. Fan is partially supported by the NSF of China grant 11671108, the NSF of Heilongjiang province grand LC2017001 and the Fundamental Research Funds for the central universities GK2110260131.
-L. Luo is supported by Science and Technology Commission of Shanghai Municipality grant 13dz2260400 and the NSF of China grant 11671139.
+L. Luo is supported by Science and Technology Commission of Shanghai Municipality grant 18dz2271000 and the NSF of China grant 11871214.
+Y. Li is partially supported by the NSF grant DMS-1801915.
 W. Wang is partially supported by the NSF grant DMS-1405131 and DMS-1702254.